apetkau/core-phylogenomics/README.md

 Core SNP Phylogenomics
 ======================

-The NML Core SNP phylogenomics pipeline provides a pipeline for identifying high-quality core SNPs among a set of bacterial isolates and generating phylogenetic trees from these SNPs.
+The Core SNP phylogenomics pipeline provides a pipeline for identifying high-quality core SNPs among a set of bacterial isolates and generating phylogenetic trees from these SNPs.
 The pipeline takes as input a reference genome (in FASTA format) and a set of DNA sequencing reads (in FASTQ format) and proceeds through a number of different stages to find core SNPs.

 Quick Start
 -----------